 110 miles from Singapore

-The channel is buoyed and has leading markers.
+The narrow channel is buoyed and has leading markers.
 The entrance sand bank is about one mile wide and very shallow.
 The rule of thumb is to effectively assume that the sandbars dry at datum.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.